kaniteru/CPP-ThreadPool/README.md

 #include <kani/thread_pool.hpp>
 using namespace kani;

-struct ThreadPool::Config {
-    // The number of workers(threads) to use.
-    // You can check the maximum number of workers that can be used with 'ThreadPool::MAX_WORKER_THREADS'. size_t thread_count;

-    // If true, m_numThreads is fixed to 1, and no other tasks will be executed until the current task is completed. bool   ordered_task;
-};

-// Uses the maximum available workers.
+// Uses the maximum available worker threads.
 ThreadPool();
-// Initializes the thread pool according to the provided config.
+// Specifies the number of worker threads to use.
-ThreadPool(const ThreadPool::Config&);
+ThreadPool(size_t lenThreads);
+// Number of worker threads fixed at 1, and no other tasks will proceed until the current task is completed.
+OrderedThreadPool();
 ```

 ### Example